-- B. Pell Grant: The Federal Pell Grant is available to undergraduate students and ranges from \$976 to \$5,350 per academic year, based on the financial need of the student.
-Pell grants are awarded based on full time enrollment.
-A student may be eligible for the Pell grant with less than full time enrollment depending on student's award.
-Students may not receive Pell at more than one school at a time. - C. Supplemental Educational Opportunity Grant (SEOG): SEOG is a grant available for undergraduates, based on the financial need of the student.
+- C. Iran and Afghanistan Service Grant: This is a grant for students who are not eligible for a Pell Grant whose parent or guardian died as a result of military service in Iraq or Afghanistan after 9/11/01.
+Student who, at the time of the parent's or guardian's death, was less than 24 years old or was enrolled at least part-time at an institution of higher education is eligible.
+The amount is the same as the Pell Grant and is adjusted for less than full-time enrollment. - D. Supplemental Educational Opportunity Grant (SEOG): SEOG is a grant available for undergraduates, based on the financial need of the student.
 To be eligible students must be receiving Pell.
 Columbia College is only given a limited amount of funding for SEOG.
 Awards are no longer made after funds have been expended.
 To increase possibility of being awarded SEOG, student must submit their FAFSA with Columbia College's school code prior to March 1 (the spring before the academic year begins).
 Student must be enrolled to be eligible for SEOG.
 Any unexpended SEOG funds will be allocated to various students with exceptional need at the end of the academic year.
-SEOG awards range from \$100 to \$4,000; the average award is \$1,000. - D. SMART Grant: National Science and Mathematics Access to Retain Talent (SMART) Grant is available to undergraduate students who are Pell eligible.
+SEOG awards range from \$100 to \$4,000; the average award is \$1,000. - E. SMART Grant: National Science and Mathematics Access to Retain Talent (SMART) Grant is available to undergraduate students who are Pell eligible.
 Student must also be a U.S. citizen and enrolled full time.
 Student must be in third or fourth academic year of eligible 4-year degree program.
 Student must pursue one of the following degrees: BS.CIS, BS.CS, BA.BIOL, BS.BIOL, BS.MATH, and BA.CHEM.
 A student must have a 3.0 GPA or higher.
 GPA is reviewed each semester for eligibility.
 New transfer students are required to have a 3.0 GPA or higher from transfer coursework that is applicable to student's degree; once grant is awarded consecutive reviews of GPA and eligibility is based on cumulative GPA at Columbia College only.
 A student must be enrolled in at least one course that is specific to the SMART Grant-eligible program.
 A student may not be enrolled in all general education courses or electives and still receive the SMART Grant.

 SMART Grant Grade Levels

 Credit Hours Amounts

-3rd Year 49-71.9 \$4000
+3rd Year 49-71.9 \$4,000

-4th Year 72+ \$4000
+4th Year 72+ \$4,000

-\A student may only receive the grant once per grade level as defined for SMART Grant.
+A student may only receive the grant once per grade level as defined for SMART Grant.